Lawmakers say Chinese investment in U.S. farmland poses threat

 “It’s not just the United States,” she said.
 “Generally the United States was off-limits, but now they are buying up more and more land.”

-According to the USDA, a total of 81 Chinese investors own holdings in U.S. farmland.
+According to the USDA, 81 Chinese investors own holdings in U.S. farmland.
 But Mr. Dossett and Ms. Haley said investors are difficult to track.

 Foreign investors are required to self-report U.S. agricultural holdings under the Agricultural Foreign Investment Disclosure Act of 1978.
 But many investments are made through large corporate entities with muddled ownership structures.